The Ultimate Comprehensive Guide for Mastering CSS Print

 }

-Using percentages rather than fixed units enables layouts to adapt.
+Using percentages instead of fixed units allows layouts to be flexible and adaptive.

 .container {